Customer specific catalog

 /navigation-search/{instancekey}/?tn_parameters=allow_customer%3D10005

-Read more about Use hidden filters in Tweakwise API.
+Read more about Use request parameters in Tweakwise API.